-1. (a) ve real-world

-(2)

-(b) Write down the name of the distribution you would recommend as a suitable model for each of the following situations.

-(i) The weight of marmalade in a jar.

-(ii) The number on the uppermost face of a fair die after it has been rolled.
-(2)
+1. (a) Explain briefly why statistical models are used when attempting to solve real-world problems.
+(2) ( b ) Write down the name of the distribution you would recommend as a suitable model for each of the following situations. (i) The weight of marmalade in a jar. (ii) The number on the uppermost face of a fair die after it has been rolled.
+(2) 2.
 There are 125 sixth-form students in a college, of whom 60 are studying only arts subjects, 40 only science subjects and the rest a mixture of both.
 Three students are selected at random, without replacement.

-Find the probability that

-(a) all three students are studying only arts subjects, (4)

-(b) exactly one of the three students is studying only science subjects.
-(4)

-The even ts A and B are independent such that $P(A) = 0.25$ and $P(B) = 0.30$.
+Find the probability that (a) all three students are studying only arts subjects, (4) (b) exactly one of the three students is studying only science subjects.
+(3) The events A and B are independent such that $P(A) = 0.25$ and $P(B) = 0.30$ .

-Fin d

-(a) $P(A \cap B)$, (2)

-(b) $P(A \cup B)$, (2)

-(c) $P(A \mid B')$.
-(2)

-(4)